lewisgj/rpg-combat-kata/notes.md

 I abandoned a traditional red/green/refactor here - but the thought process still had great value.
 I thought: "What's the interface I actually want to use?".
 `receiveHealth` became `heal` and the old `heal` was removed entirely.

+This meant the test I wrote for the wrong requirement could be totally deleted, provided I fixed the other tests.

+### A final refactor

+The character tests are getting big!
+I tried to make it clearer what character we want to assert on by consistently naming them all testSubject.